You are here

 We have detailed requirements for eligibility of producers and for each category of product that may be sold in our markets, so as to ensure the support our mission: to support regional farmers and preserve the region's farmland for the future.

-If you a local farmer interested in selling the product you grow or raise, please fill out this Farmer Questionnaire to request an application.
-(You must have the free Acrobat Reader 8 or higher installed to fill out the questionnaire.)
+If you are a local farmer interested in selling the product you grow or raise, please fill out this Farmer Questionnaire to request an application.